GabrielC101/python-projects/README.txt

 **Event Scheduler and Calendar** - Make an application which allows the user to enter a date and time of an event, event notes and then schedule those events on a calendar.
 The user can then browse the calendar or search the calendar for specific events. *Optional: Allow the application to create re-occurrence events that reoccur every day, week, month, year etc.*

-**Budget Tracker** - Write an application that keeps track of a household’s budget.
+**Budget Tracker** - Write an application that keeps track of a householdâ€™s budget.
 The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time. *Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.*

-**TV Show Tracker** - Got a favorite show you don’t want to miss?
-Don’t have a PVR or want to be able to find the show to then PVR it later?
+**TV Show Tracker** - Got a favorite show you donâ€™t want to miss?
+Donâ€™t have a PVR or want to be able to find the show to then PVR it later?
 Make an application which can search various online TV Guide sites, locate the shows/times/channels and add them to a database application.
 The database/website then can send you email reminders that a show is about to start and which channel it will be on.

 **Travel Planner System** - Make a system that allows users to put together their own little travel itinerary and keep track of the airline / hotel arrangements, points of interest, budget and schedule.